 Key Tips for Caring for Carnation Flowers

-One of the key characteristics that made carnations so famous is their ability to live long postharvest, usually up to 10 days to 2 weeks, as long as proper treatment is received.
+One of the key characteristics that made Carnations so famous is their ability to live long postharvest.
+They usually live up to 10 days to 2 weeks in a vase, as long as proper treatment is received.

-Petal Republic’s flower and plant guides:
+Petal Republic’s Flower and Plant Guides:

 Looking for a particular stem or in need of some inspiration on the best blooms for a certain occasion?
-Check out Petal Republic’s expert buying guides to Roses, Ranunculus, Lilies, Irises, Tulips, Orchids, Carnations, Gerbera Daisies, Gladiolus, and Peonies.
+Check out Petal Republic’s expert flower guides to Roses, Goldenrod, Bouvardia, Acanthus, Ranunculus, Lilies, Irises, Tulips, Orchids, Gerbera Daisies, Gladiolus, Borage, Clovers, Camellia, Freesia, Anemone, Begonia, and Peonies.